-Following the Poetry & Spoken Word Group AGM at 2pm, all are welcome to join the online panel discussion on how we can become activists within poetry in the world we live in today.
-Poets Khairani Barokka, Clare Pollard and Jacqueline Saphra will discuss the role of activism in poetry in a panel chaired by Will Forrester of English PEN.
+How can we become activists within poetry in the world we live in today?
+Poets Khairani Barokka, Clare Pollard and Jacqueline Saphra discuss the role of activism in poetry in a panel chaired by Will Forrester of English PEN.

 Khairani Barokka is an Indonesian writer, poet and artist in London whose work has been presented extensively in 15 countries.
 She is Modern Poetry in Translation’s Inaugural Poet in Residence.
 Her books are Rope (Nine Arches) and Indigenous Species (Titled Axis).

 Clare Pollard was born in Bolton in 1978 and now lives in London.
 Her first collection of poetry, The Heavy-Petting Zoo (1998) was written whilst she was still at school, and received an Eric Gregory Award in 2000.
 It was followed by Bedtime (2002) and Look, Clare!
 Look!
 (2005), which was made a set text on the WJEC A-level syllabus.
 Her fourth collection Changeling (2011) was a Poetry Book Society Recommendation, and her latest is Incarnation (Bloodaxe, 2017).
 Her pamphlet The Lives of the Female Poets is published by Bad Betty Press (2019).